rhyannonjoy/pawfinder-service/README.md

 # PawFinder Service

-Connect animal shelters with potential adopters through a simple, flexible API that enables developers to build pet adoption platforms with real-time availability data.
+Connect animal shelters with potential adopters through an API that enables developers to build pet adoption platforms with real-time availability data.
+Visit [PawFinder API documentation](/docs/overview.md) for more information.

 **NOTE**:

-REST API portfolio project for shared documentation practice.
-This code is experimental and is intended for educational purposes only.
+PawFinder is a portfolio project for shared documentation practice and educational purposes only.
-Use at your own risk.
-No warranty of serviceability is expressed or implied.

 ## Contributing documentation